sjfakharian/Data-Insight-Tools/Uncertainty_Quantification_in_Predictive_Modeling.md

 ### Ensemble Methods

 Ensemble methods combine multiple models to improve predictive performance while naturally quantifying prediction uncertainty.
-Smith's discussion of ensemble predictions for weather forecasting demonstrates how multiple model realizations generate a "cone of uncertainty" that quantifies prediction variability[^1].
+Smith's discussion of ensemble predictions for weather forecasting demonstrates how multiple model realizations generate a "cone of uncertainty" that quantifies prediction variability.

 ### Monte Carlo Simulation

 Monte Carlo simulation involves repeatedly sampling from input distributions and propagating these samples through the model to generate output distributions.
-For complex systems like the HIV model described by Smith, Monte Carlo techniques enable high-dimensional integration to determine expected values of model responses[^1].
+For complex systems like the HIV model described by Smith, Monte Carlo techniques enable high-dimensional integration to determine expected values of model responses.

 ### Sensitivity Analysis Techniques

-Smith emphasizes the importance of sensitivity analysis in UQ, noting that active subspace construction is "critical" for systems with large numbers of inputs, such as nuclear reactor models with upwards of 100,000 parameters[^1].
+Smith emphasizes the importance of sensitivity analysis in UQ, noting that active subspace construction is "critical" for systems with large numbers of inputs, such as nuclear reactor models with upwards of 100,000 parameters.
 Sensitivity analysis helps identify which parameters have the greatest influence on model outputs, enabling dimensionality reduction and more efficient uncertainty quantification.

 ## Uncertainty Propagation and Error Estimation